astrohart/MFR/MFR.GUI.Windows/README.md

 ##### Summary

-Gets or sets a [String](http://msdn.microsoft.com/query/dev14.query?appId=Dev14IDEF1&l=EN-US&k=k:System.String 'System.String') that is configured as the folder in which operations are to commence.
+Gets or sets the text displayed in the edit portion of the combo box.

 <a name='P-MFR-GUI-Windows-MainWindow-StartingFolderComboBox'></a>
 ### StartingFolderComboBox `property`